-A cartoon about how to make super humans?
-Super smart?
-It was a cartoon.
+A cartoon about how to make super humans Super smart?

 You are probably thinking of the book trailer from Epiphio Studios, AMPED.
 Written by Daniel H. Wilson, Amped is another tale in a proud tradition of naturally or artificially created superhumans that has been popular ever since Marvel Comics CAPTAIN AMERICA and X-MEN, and is currently enjoying a resurge through TV shows like HEROES, MISFITS, and ALPHAS.